KA-32/hacker-news-clone/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 >**Note:** Use this command along with `yarn dev` to see SSR changes in local machine.

+## Approach
+* Create an app using ReactJs.
+* Use nodejs and express framework to setup server and render app on the server.
+* Setup CircleCI account and add CI/CD pipeline
+* Setup Heroku account and use to host the app.

 ## Learn More